 Ingredients

-Sugar: Used to caramelize the sauce and season the fish.
-If you have Nước Màu (Vietnamese caramel sauce) or molasses, you can skip the caramelizing step.
+- Sugar – Used to caramelize the sauce and season the fish.
+If you already have nước màu (Vietnamese caramel sauce) or even molasses, you can skip the caramelizing step.

-White Part of Scallions & Shallots: These add a fragrant aroma to the dish.
-The white part of scallions is a go-to ingredient in Vietnamese kitchens, but shallots are a great alternative.
-Save the green parts of the scallions for garnish.
+- White Scallion Stalks & Shallots – The white part of scallions is a classic aromatic in Vietnamese kitchens, and shallots work beautifully too.
+Save the green tops for garnish.

 How to Serve Cá Kho